jaeyk/jaeyk.github.io/index.md

 ## Research agenda

 I study power, inequality, and political change drawing on computational, experimental, and archival methods.
-My research examines how disadvantaged groups navigate the power structure and resist social inequality through organizing and collective actions.
+My research examines how disadvantaged groups navigate and resist social inequality through organizing and collective actions.
+My goal is to help marginalized people to find ways to build power and gain access to public benefits that they deserve.
 I am also interested in analyzing the varieties of anti-immigrant politics and its resistance, refining measures of identity and marginalization, investigating online harms, and using data to solve public problems and strengthen civic engagement.
 My regional focus is the US, Canada, and East Asia.

 ## Research pipeline